 In general, the University of the Ozarks accepts transfer courses from regionally accredited institutions or international institutions recognized by the Ministry of Education in the appropriate country, provided that these courses are intended to meet degree requirements at the sending institution.
 In cases where the quality, comparability, or applicability of a course is in question, before rendering a decision on granting transfer credit, the University reserves the right to request additional information (see next paragraph) and / or to require a proficiency examination similar to the final examination of the equivalent Ozarks course.
-In cases where a student presents transfer work from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question (see next paragraph) and / or to pass a proficiency examination similar to the final examination of the equivalent Ozarks course.
+In cases where a student presents transfer work from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question (see next paragraph) and / or to pass a proficiency examination similar to the final examination similar to the final examination of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question (see next paragraph) and / or to pass a proficiency examination similar to the final examination of the equivalent Ozarks course.